kdheepak/taskwarrior-tui/docs/taskwarrior-tui.1.md

 : {toggle mark on selected}         - Toggle mark on selected

 `V`
-: {toggle marks on all tasks}       - Toggle marks on tasks in current filter report
+: {toggle marks on all tasks}       - Toggle marks on all tasks in current filter report

 `x`
 : task delete {selected}            - Delete